Getdeck/Getdeck.github.io/docs/getting-started.md

 # Getting started

-We provide a sophisticated demo project you can deploy locally using `getdeck`:
+We provide a sophisticated demo project you can deploy locally using `Getdeck`:

 ```bash
 deck get https://github.com/gefyrahq/gefyra-demos.git